 (Not applicable to Online Data Proxy) Use these properties to configure the LDAP provider used to authenticate SCC administration logins or to configure the LDAP provider used to authenticate device application logins.
-If you are creating a provider for device application logins, then Unwired Platform administrators use Sybase Control Center to write these properties to the <UnwiredPlatform_InstallDir>\Servers\UnwiredServer \Repository\CSI\default.xml file.Use these properties to configure the LDAP provider used to authenticate device application logins.
-If you are creating a provider the LDAP provider used to authenticate SCC administration logins or to configure the LDAP provider used to authenticate device application logins.
-If you are creating a provider for device application logins, then Unwired Platform administrators use Sybase Control Center to write these properties to the <UnwiredPlatform_InstallDir>\Servers \UnwiredServer \Repository\CSI\default.xml file.
+If you are creating a provider for device application logins, then Unwired Platform administrators use Sybase Control Center to write these properties to the <UnwiredPlatform_InstallDir>\Servers\UnwiredServer\Repository\CSI\default.xml file.Use these properties to configure the LDAP provider used to authenticate SCC administration logins or to configure the LDAP provider used to authenticate device application logins.
+If you are creating a provider for device application logins, then UnwiredPlatform administrators use Sybase Control Center to write these properties to the <UnwiredPlatform_InstallDir>\Servers\UnwiredServer\Repository\CSI\default.xml file.